 Job seekers need to tell the absolute truth and present all areas of the résumé as honestly and accurately as possible.” — Lori Jazvac, CRS, of Creative Horizons Communications

 Too General, Generic, or Vague

-“Many, many job seekers believe that they can submit a general, one-size-fits-all resume for any opportunity whatsoever.
-A returning client of mine wanted to know if his existing Stonemason resume (the one I wrote for him in 2010) would qualify him for a Technical Trainee job with a large-city transit operation.
-He was surprised to find out that his resume – as it currently stands — would never “make the short list” because the hiring decision-maker wouldn’t take the time to connect his Stonemason experience with his technical attributes.
+“Many, many job seekers believe that they can submit a general, one-size-fits-all résumé for any opportunity whatsoever.
+A returning client of mine wanted to know if his existing stonemason résumé (the one I wrote for him six years earlier) would qualify him for a technical trainee job with a large-city transit operation.
+He was surprised to find out that his résumé — as it currently stands — would never “make the short list” because the hiring decision-maker wouldn’t take the time to connect his stonemason experience with his technical attributes.

-Instead, job seekers should locate actual job postings they wish to apply for, list the actual job title (and – where applicable – the Job ID # that needs to be quoted) on their resume and cover letter, and customize their skills and abilities according to the job posting’s qualifications.
-If a job seeker doesn’t feel confident in the ability to do this, or feels overwhelmed by this herculean task, the job seeker is more than welcome to seek out a CPC member for assistance.” — Marian Bernard, CPRW of The Regency Group
+Instead, job seekers should locate actual job postings they wish to apply for, list the actual job title (and, where applicable, the Job ID # that needs to be quoted) on their résumé and cover letter, and customize their skills and abilities according to the job posting’s required qualifications.
+If a job seeker doesn’t feel confident in the ability to do this, or feels overwhelmed by this herculean task, he or she is more than welcome to seek out a CPC member for assistance.” — Marian Bernard, CPRW, of The Regency Group

-“Lately, job-seekers are attempting to put value in their documents by using the recently popular trend of career-storytelling in place of the objective statement.
-When used correctly, career-storytelling on a resume has great value.
+“Lately, job-seekers are attempting to put value into their documents by using the popular trend of career-storytelling in place of an objective statement.
+When used correctly, career-storytelling on a résumé has great value.

-Just telling a story isn’t enough — you need high impact SAR (situation, action, result) statements that outline the strategic impact you have previously made in your industry…like: ‘Launched company-wide beta test for an Associate Sales Program that fostered profitable customer accounts and grew revenue from $4.5M to $12M in 18 months.’
+Just telling a story isn’t enough — you need high impact SAR (situation, action, result) statements that outline the strategic impact you have previously made in your industry, such as: ‘Launched company-wide beta test for an Associate Sales Program that fostered profitable customer accounts and grew revenue from $4.5M to $12M in 18 months.’